Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 ```

 10. Created an A record (alias) in the hosted zone (Route 53) for bioinformed.app.
 Record is for skill.bioinformed.app and routed traffic to our elastic beanstalk environment using the "Route traffic to Alias" option.
 Environment was in "us-east-1" with name "production22.us-east-1.elasticbeanstalk.com".
 11. Returned to the Elastic Beanstalk environment for this app.
 Added a listener to the load balancer for port 443, HTTPS protocol, with the SSL certificate created earlier and the ELBSecurityPolicy-2016-08 policy.
-Disabled HTTP access.

 At this point, the app was working.
 If you are unable to follow these steps, ask Henry and he will help you.